oakes/java-assignments/crashcourse.md

   * Languages like C and C++ will compile your code into machine code.
   * Scripting languages read the code, compile it into machine code in memory and execute it.
   * Java compiles to bytecode, which is compiled into machine code in memory and executed.
+* Discuss what we're covering in our course and show off projects we've done so far

 ### Writing Java in a REPL